GaloisInc/swanky/README.md

 # Performance

 `ocelot` seems to be close in performance with the latest and greatest OT libraries out there.
-When using the benchmarks with `1 << 23` OTs we get the following results (in # million OTs per second and using Chou-Orlandi as the base OT):
+When running the benchmarks with `1 << 23` OTs we get the following results (in # million OTs per second and using Chou-Orlandi as the base OT):